axonivy-market/doc-factory/doc/source/ivyaddons-guide/doc-factory/callable-processes.rst

 the other one is cleared.
 So you have to decide if you use Recordsets or List of CompositeObjects to fill your merge regions.

-There are several constructors, that are all documented in javadoc style
+There are several constructors, that are all documented in JavaDoc.

 Callable Processes
 ------------------

 Two callable processes are available to ease usage of the document factory.
-They are located in the IvyAddOns Functional Processes folder:
+They are located in the IvyAddOns *Functional Processes* folder:

 .. figure:: /_static/images/doc-factory/callable-processes.png